ccopper/Henriksen-Algo-C/README.md

 #Known issues/limitations/misc
 - Tree is pointer based
-- Times must be unique and must be in the exclusive range from INT_MIN to INT_MAX
+- Times should be unique and must be in the exclusive range from FLT_MIN to FLT_MAX
+- Non Unique times may be returnedin any order
 - Once an event is dequeued, all future events must have a time greated than the dequeued events time.
 - If an insert takes place on the 4th item searched, the newly inserted item will not trigger a pull.
 - deQueue with no events returns NULL and will not dequeue anything.
 - delete will return NULL if no events with the given time were found.
-- delete and insert will not respond to requests with times of INT_MIN or INT_MAX
+- delete and insert will not respond to requests with times of FLT_MIN or FLT_MAX

 #Usage